lamtota40/tes/README.md

     + 1 GB Ram for GRML version Full (Dekstop & CLI)
     + 800 Mb Ram for GRML version lite (No Desktop/Only CLI)

-    => if use 32bit only read Ram max 3 GB
+    Note: if use 32bit only read Ram max 3 GB

 # Auto instal vps